header-banner-calculatingexpiry.jpg

 Microbial challenge studies aim to understand how microbes grow in different food samples.
 Based on this information, scientists can calculate how long food will remain safe to eat under expected storage and transport conditions.
 This enables them to predict food expiration dates.

 Food scientists develop mathematical models based on numerous microbial challenge studies to predict food expiry dates.
 These models can be accessed by all types of food manufacturers, including small businesses.
 By entering information like the type of product, moisture content, acidity and expected storage temperatures into the model, it will predict how long that product is likely to be safe to eat.
-It will give the manufacturer a good benchmark of shelf life, but it cannot be used in isolation, as each product will be exposed to different packaging and conditions which could impact the product’s longevity.
+It will give the manufacturer a good benchmark of shelf life, but it cannot be used in isolation, as each product will be exposed to different packaging and conditions, which could impact the product’s longevity.
 Usually, the expiry date is conservatively set to several days earlier than when the product will no longer be safe for consumption.
 Despite this commonly used process, there is no single standard safety margin applied when setting food expiration dates.
-The safety margin used is decided under the manufacturers discretion.1
+The safety margin used is decided at the manufacturers' discretion.1

 Related articles